contrast-zone/t-rewriter.js/tricosm.md

 Tricosm metalanguage is a [gradually typed](https://en.wikipedia.org/wiki/Gradual_typing) language with implicit support for [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 Gradual typing means that we may, or may not use types in constructing metaprograms.

 Tricosm uses a kind of typing other than widely used functional kind.
 To be clear, types still represent a form of data expected to be met at certain positions in code.
-But Tricosm resembles a possibility of reaching expected s-exprs from starting s-expr by graph rewriting methods.
+But Tricosm types resemble a possibility of reaching expected s-exprs from starting s-expr by graph rewriting methods.

 Tricosm distincts between three levels of typing, varying on input and output type assignments.
 The three levels are depicted by the following table: